lanedrew/SpRL/README.md

 3. 3_figures_and_tables
 4. resources

 The folders and code within each folder are provided in the order they should be run.
-The resources folder contains supporting code and a placeholder folder for the empirical data used in this analysis.
+The resources folder contains supporting code (R, C++, STAN) and a placeholder folder for the empirical data used in this analysis.

 ## Dependencies